doraadong/UNIFAN/README.md

                         string, identifier for the project, e.g., tabula_muris -t TISSUE, --tissue TISSUE
-                        string, tissue where the input data is sampled from -l LABEL, --label LABEL
+                        string, tissue where the input data is sampled from -e GENESETSPATH, --geneSetsPath GENESETSPATH
+                        string, path to the folder where gene sets can be found, default='../gene_sets/' -l LABEL, --label LABEL
                         string, optional, the column / field name of the ground truth label, if available; used for evaluation